aerogear-attic/aerogear-testing-tools/README.md

 aerogear-testing-tools
 ======================

-This repository will contain various tools we would reuse in tests.
+This repository will contain various tools we would reuse in AeroGear tests